Subscribe to our newsletter to stay in the loop about our impact, community events, new programs and cool tech.

-Tariq Fancy founded The Rumie Initiative after a notable career at the intersection of finance, technology and emerging markets.
-His successful business career and unique decision to found Rumie has been chronicled in extensive case studies published by both Harvard Business School and INSEAD Business School.
+Tariq Fancy founded The Rumie Initiative after a career at the intersection of finance, technology and emerging markets.
+His successful business career and unique decision to found Rumie has been chronicled in case studies and profiles published by both Harvard Business School and INSEAD Business School.

-One of Tariq’s prior investments warrants special mention: In 2004, after multiple trips to Central and South America and months of due diligence, Tariq led early work to bring mobile phones into emerging markets as a ‘leapfrog’ innovation – back when the idea of the masses from Cairo to Calcutta skipping landlines altogether to go directly to mobile phones sounded far-fetched to many.
-Tariq sees a similar ‘perfect storm’ of market forces enabling a pragmatic, market-based solution to global education that will usher in another watershed moment in international development.
-Since being founded in 2013, Rumie now has projects in over twenty countries.
+In 2004, after trips to Central and South America and months of due diligence, Tariq led early work to bring mobile phones into emerging markets as a ‘leapfrog’ innovation – back when the idea of the masses from Cairo to Calcutta skipping landlines altogether to go directly to mobile phones sounded far-fetched to many.
+Tariq sees a similar ‘perfect storm’ of market forces enabling a pragmatic, market-based solution to the global skills gap that will usher in another watershed moment in international development.
+Since being founded in 2013, Rumie is now used in over 100 countries.

-Tariq has appeared on CNBC, BNN, the CBC, has spoken at the United Nations, and guest lectures at Harvard Business School.
+Tariq has appeared on CNBC, ABC, BNN, the CBC, has spoken at the United Nations, and guest lectures at Harvard Business School.
+He has been published in USA Today, the Globe and Mail, and the Financial Post, and his work has been featured in Bloomberg, Reuters, the Economist, the Financial Times, the Guardian, the Independent, the Telegraph, and Forbes.
 In 2017, he was named one of Canada’s Top 40 under 40.

 Tariq holds an Honors B.A. with distinction from Brown University in the US, spent one year studying at Oxford University in the UK, earned a master’s degree in Economics and Public Policy from Sciences Po Paris (L’institut d’études politiques de Paris) in France and an MBA with distinction from INSEAD in France and Singapore.